nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 2a1. tApp shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

-**Use case: UC21 - Delete a task**
+**Use case: UC22 - Delete a task**

-Similar to UC20 (Edit a task), except the task is deleted instead of edited.
+Similar to UC21 (Edit a task), except the task is deleted instead of edited.

-**Use case: UC22 - Mark a task as done**
+**Use case: UC23 - Mark a task as done**

-Similar to UC20 (Edit a task), except the task is marked as done instead of edited.
+Similar to UC21 (Edit a task), except the task is marked as done instead of edited.

-**Use case: UC23 - Clear task list**
+**Use case: UC24 - Clear task list**

 Similar to UC8 (Clear student list), except we are clearing the task list.

-**Use case: UC24 - Clear all entries in tApp**
+**Use case: UC25 - Clear all entries in tApp**

 Similar to UC8 (Clear student list), except we are clearing the whole address book.